Feature #1998

 Obviously the above is probably very crude, but I think that so far, all the talk has been on adapting the game menu’s, when the taskbar could also be adapted to possibly satisfy everyone?

-#15 Updated by danij about 9 years ago
+#15 Updated by danij over 9 years ago

 Indeed I was speaking of emulating both behavior and audio/visual aspects including page layouts (with a concession to support new episodes and skill levels for useability sake (as it is now)).